-The risk management strategy 2014-17 contains a number of actions to develop the use of risk management information within the Authority.
+- 20. The risk management strategy 2014-17 contains a number of actions to develop the use of risk management information within the Authority.
 The strategy was updated and approved by the Strategy Committee on 18 November 2014 (FEP2356).
-The strategy has been refreshed to incorporate the Authority's risk appetite statement (which was formerly included as part of this statement).
+The strategy incorporates the Authority's risk appetite statement. - 21.
 The Authority's corporate risk register is subject to regular reviews by the Governance, Performance and Audit Committee.
-The corporate risks are summarised in each London Safety Plan and were last approved by full Authority in September 2013 as part of appendix one to LSP5.
+The corporate risks are summarised in each London Safety Plan and were last approved by full Authority in March 2017 as part of the new London Safety Plan.
 The register is reviewed regularly in full consultation with the Commissioner and Directors and identifies key risks that could prevent the Authority achieving its aims and objectives.
-Controls are in place to mitigate these risks and both risks and controls are subject to regular review and scrutiny, which is evidenced in the form of external inspections and internal audits, reports to Authority Committees, the Commissioner's Corporate Management Board, including at its regular dedicated performance meetings, and by heads of service assurances through the risk management process.
+Controls are in place to mitigate these risks and both risks and controls are subject to regular review and scrutiny, which is evidenced in the form of internal audits, reports to Authority Committees, the Commissioner's Corporate Management Board, including at its regular dedicated performance meetings, and by heads of service assurances through the risk management process.

-In December 2015, an updated approach to the assessment of risk (AOR) in London (FEP2544) was presented to the Authority.
+22. In December 2015, an updated approach to the assessment of risk (AOR) in London (FEP2544) was presented to the Authority.
 The Authority has a requirement to understand the risks in its area as part of the Integrated Risk Management Plan (IRMP) - the Authority's IRMP is the London Safety Plan.
 As part of the development of the current London Safety Plan (LSP5), it became clear that some external stakeholders did not understand how their concerns locally (sometimes articulated as 'risks') had been taken into account.
 To make this consideration of risk more explicit and transparent, it was agreed that officers should annually prepare an assessment of risk in London.

-This latest iteration of the assessment of risk, which builds on previous approaches, has been developed to cover the wide range of 'concerns' that the public and stakeholders might have about their local area (often articulated as 'risks'), how those 'concerns' translate into actual risks that the Brigade has to deal with, and the response, prevention and protection activity (i.e. 'controls') the Authority has in place to manage or mitigate those risks.
+This latest iteration of the assessment of risk, which builds on previous approaches, has been developed to cover a wider range of 'concerns' that the public and stakeholders might have about their local area (often articulated as 'risks'), how those 'concerns' translate into actual risks that the Brigade has to deal with, and the response, prevention and protection activity (i.e. 'controls') the Authority has in place to manage or mitigate those risks.
 It was agreed by Members that the methodology should be further developed, and that key external stakeholders, like the London borough councils, should have an opportunity to feed into this process as part of developing an AOR 2016.
-The AOR will also inform the development of the Sixth London Safety Plan (LSP6).
+The AOR has informed the development of the new London Safety Plan and a new version of the AOR was published on the London Fire website (available here).